Gman-Superfly/dataset_quality_score/README.md

 ## Contributing

-Contributions are welcome.
-Please follow the established coding standards:
+No just make your own this is a fun test example for my own use, if you really want to follow these guidelines

-1. **Comprehensive validation** - Validate all inputs and assumptions
+1. **Vvalidation** - Validate all inputs and assumptions
 2. **Type annotations** - Use complete type hints
 3. **Focused functions** - Maintain single responsibility principle
 4. **Error handling** - Implement graceful failure modes